bytepark/release/README.md

 ## Installation

-The bytepark release manager should be installed - at the moment - as a clone of a 2.x tag.
+The bytepark release manager should be installed - at the moment - as a clone of a 3.x tag.

-The current stable tag from the 2.0 branch is __2.0.0__.
+The current stable tag is __3.0.0__.

 The release manager __SHOULD__ never be invoked as clone of the master branch!

 So to install the release manager issue the following commands:

-    git clone -b 2.0 https://github.com/bytepark/release.git <target_directory>
+    git clone -b 3.0 https://github.com/bytepark/release.git <target_directory>
     cd <target_directory>
-    git checkout 2.0.0
+    git checkout 3.0.0

 ## Introduction